Itay-Saig/Unsupervised_Learning-K-means_PCA/README.md

 5. Some visulaization.
 6. Evaluate the performance of the clustering using Elbow methods, Siouhette analysis and accuracy.

-The notebook is based on 'Fake and real news dataset', and 'Fashion MNIST' datasets from Kaggle.
+The notebook is based on 'Fake and real news dataset', and 'Fashion MNIST' datasets from Kaggle, and was developed using Python.